Electrical fires are a significant hazard that can lead to devastating consequences, including property damage, injuries, and even death.

 Damaged outlets can also contribute to electrical fires.
 Faulty electrical outlets with cracks, loose connections, or frayed wiring pose a significant risk.

-Plugs not securely inserted into outlets can create arcing or sparks, which can ignite nearby combustible materials.
+Plugs not securely inserted into outlets can create arcing or sparks, igniting nearby combustible materials.
 Regularly inspect outlets for any signs of damage and have them repaired or replaced promptly.

 Aging infrastructure, including outdated wiring systems and electrical panels, increases the likelihood of electrical fires.
 Over time, insulation can deteriorate, wires can become brittle, and electrical components may fail to meet current safety standards.